Harvey Bialy

-Harvey Bialy (born 1945, New York City, died July 1, 2020) was an American molecular biologist and AIDS denialist.
+Harvey Bialy (born 1945, New York City) was an American molecular biologist and AIDS denialist.
 He was one of the signatories to a letter to the editor by the "Group for the Scientific Reappraisal of the HIV-AIDS Hypothesis", which denied that HIV was the cause of AIDS, and was a member of the controversial and heavily criticized South African Presidential AIDS Advisory Panel convened by Thabo Mbeki in 2000.
 Bialy authored a scientific biography of Peter Duesberg, a fellow AIDS denialist, in 2004.

 Education and early career

 Bialy graduated from Bard College in 1966 and was awarded a Ph.D. in molecular biology in 1970 by the University of California, Berkeley.
 He joined the journal Nature Biotechnology (part of the Nature family of publications) as its scientific editor in 1984, and edited its peer-reviewed content from 1984 to 1996.
 He has co-authored papers in molecular genetics, including articles presenting evidence that phage genes can subvert host functions.
 He has also written numerous editorials and commentaries on contemporary issues in biotechnology in Nature Biotechnology and other journals.
 In 2004, Bialy authored Oncogenes, Aneuploidy, and AIDS (ISBN 1556435312), a book about the scientific life of fellow molecular biologist and AIDS denialist Peter Duesberg, with special emphasis on Duesberg's version of the aneuploidy theory of cancer, on Duesberg's refusal to accept HIV as the cause of AIDS, and on the politics of modern science.